settinger/word-master-faroese/README.md

 # Word Master, naïvely changed for Faroese

 I scraped all the [2015 30k web corpus for Faroese](https://wortschatz.uni-leipzig.de/en/download/Faroese) to find all 5-letter words that are all lowercase, only contain the letters `aábdðefghiíjklmnoóprstuúvyýæø`, and appear at least 5 times in the corpus.
+I don't know how to build and deploy it to github pages yet, I'll figure that out later.

 * * * * * *